RaviTambade/ngnihilenttraining/notes/day16.md

 “Team, today you’re not students.
 You’re RxJS Operators — each one of you has a unique superpower.”

-Rohan jumps:
+Sarthak jumps:
 “Sir, please make me switchMap… I heard it's the hero!”

-“Patience Rohan,” I laugh.
+“Patience Sarthak,” I laugh.
 “We will get there.”

 # 🎭 **1. map() — The Transformer**